Check out our new inclusive events planning guide, available for download as an accessible PDF!

 Please visit and feel free to post on our Tumblr blog!

-Please visit our DCC YouTube channel, where you can check out our new video, The Syracuse University Disability Cultural Center: History, Evolution, and Future!
+Please visit our DCC YouTube channel, where you can check out our video, The Syracuse University Disability Cultural Center: History, Evolution, and Future!

 We in the Disability Cultural Center (DCC) welcome all transfer students to Syracuse University, and invite you to participate in DCC programs and activities, all of which are meant to celebrate a community that fosters pride in one’s identity and creates a culture of inclusion.
 We seek to build a campus community that values everyone’s capabilities, and recognizes that all individuals have the potential to excel and contribute to the academic and social environment at Syracuse University and beyond.